-VRC01 is a highly concentrated protein solution and may develop white-to-translucent particles after thawing.
-In previous phase 1 studies, particles have been observed in approximately 1-3% of the vials and generally disappear over a few hours at room temperature.
-Particle formation upon thawing has no effect on product quality.
-For additional information, see the IB.
+VRC01 is a highly concentrated protein solution and may develop white, opaque to translucent particles after thawing.
+When particles are observed, they may disappear after a few hours at room temperature or storage at 2°C to 8°C. For additional information, see the IB.